pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   supported than e.g. using a git clone.
 This can help users with poor Internet connectivity.

-- Downstreams often **use checksums to verify the authenticity** of source files on subsequent builds, which require that they remain bitwise identical over time.
-For example, automatically generated git archives do not guarantee that.
+- Downstreams often use hashes to verify the authenticity of source files on subsequent builds, which require that they remain bitwise identical over time.
+For example, automatically generated git archives do not guarantee this, as the compressed data may change if gzip is upgraded on the server.

 - Archive files can be mirrored, reducing both upstream and downstream bandwidth use.
 The actual builds can afterwards be performed in firewalled